Leon0605/sopra-fs25-group-05-server/README.md

-# Habla!: A multilingual ChatApp
+# Habla! - A multilingual ChatApp

 ## Introduction
 Our primary goal for this project was to create a chat app, that would enable users that don't speak the same language to effortlessly chat with each other by integrating a translation service into the chat itself thus allowing to overcome language barriers.